It’s not too early to start teaching preschoolers about money! Discover 12 ways to make learning about money fun

 As an adult, you child will turn to these values to make hard decisions, persevere, and stand out above the rest.
 She might work for a company or start her own.
 Either way, she will have had the experience of routine responsibilities that may or may not have been pleasant.

-And it’s not about paying her to do chores—in fact, I believe kids should do chores simply to contribute to the household, not to earn money.
-Instead, it’s about drilling down the idea of discipline and doing a job well done.
+In fact, kids should do chores simply to contribute to the household, not to earn money.
+Instead, having regular chores is about drilling down the idea of discipline and doing a job well done.

 Free resource: Struggling with getting her to do chores?
 Want to develop good habits from the start?
-Join my newsletter and download this Printable Chore List templates to help you and your family organize chores:
+Join my newsletter and grab your Printable Chore List templates to help you and your family organize chores:

 2. Encourage your child to wait